MrizalMuhaimin/MrizalMuhaimin/README.md

 My name is Muhammad Rizal Muhaimin.

-Since I was young, I lived in a village and never imagined that I could fight in the world of information like now.
+Since childhood I lived in a village and never imagined being able to fight in the information world like now.
 I am currently one of the ITB informatics engineering students in 2019.
-In the beginning, getting to know and studying in the programmer world can be said to be difficult, but there is always convenience when you are struggling.
-It is like being born in a new world and must learn just as a newborn child learns how to speak, stand and then be able to run and communicate.
-Enjoy the existing process by keeping on trying.
-Remember that every time you learn a new language, there is always the word "Hello World" as the first step in getting to know it.
+Initially knowing and studying in the programmer world can be said to be difficult, but there is always convenience when deciding to fight.
+It's like being born in a new world and having to learn like a newborn child learning how to talk, stand up and then be able to run and communicate.
+Enjoy the existing process by continuing to try.
+Remember that every time you learn a new language, there is always the word "Hello World" as a first step to understanding it.

-The spirit of wanting to learn is the key to struggle wherever I am.
-Big assignments and academic activities are experiences that always give an impression and learn in their own right.
-With my current status as a student, I have known or even more than just a few programming languages ​​such as Python, C, Prolog, Java.
-Besides learning at ITB, I have attended several classes at Dicoding and Coursera.
-Experience is a valuable thing and I want to always learn to get lessons from an experience.
+The spirit of wanting to learn is the key to the struggle wherever I am.
+Big assignments and academic activities are experiences that always make an impression and learn by themselves.
+With my current status as a student, I am familiar with or even more than familiar with several programming languages ​​such as Python, C, Prolog, Java.
+Apart from studying at ITB, I have participated in several classes at Dicoding and Coursera.
+Experience is a very valuable thing and I always want to learn to get lessons from an experience.

 ### Contact Me
 - [Linkedin](https://www.linkedin.com/in/muhammad-rizal-muhaimin-4468431b2/)